What I do

 - gas-fired warm-air central heating systems

-- installing or working on flueless gas fires (the sort that don't go in a fireplace or have a flue through a wall to outside).
-Although I am qualified to do so I have reservations about the safety and efficiency of these appliances.
+- flueless gas fires (the sort that don't go in a fireplace or have a flue through a wall to outside): I don't work on these even though I am qualified to do so as I have reservations about their safety and efficiency.

 - installing solar water heating (there are usually better ways of improving energy consumption for the same amount of money).

-- dealing with blockages and other problems in main drains underground (I don't have the equipment which specialist drain-cleaning firms have for this).
+- dealing with major blockages and other problems in main drains underground: I can sometimes clear blocked gullies and manholes but I don't have CCTV and high-pressure water jetting equipment etc which the specialist drain-cleaning firms have (see links for recommendations).

 Electrics